AnmolVerma7/NutriAI/README.md

-# NutriAI
+# NutriAI 🌿

-NutriAI is an AI-powered nutrition tracking application designed to simplify meal logging and health monitoring.
-It leverages Next.js 16, Supabase for authentication and data storage, and the FatSecret Platform API for robust food data.
+NutriAI is an intelligent, AI-powered nutrition tracking application designed to simplify meal logging and health monitoring.
+Built with **Next.js 16**, **Supabase**, and agentic AI, it transforms how users interact with their nutrition data—from natural language logging to personalized meal planning.

 ## Prerequisites